|

 Another fine

-Carleton win - game played 13th Jan 2007
+- game played

 Atticus captain John

-Carleton playing for North West Eagles 1 in Division 1 of the Four Nations
+Carleton playing for North West Eagles 1 in Division 1 of the Four

-kingside attack.
-Malcolm, an
+courageous kingside attack.
+Malcolm, an experienced International Master

-founder and proprietor of
+playing for Wood Green, is founder and proprietor of

 The